GPII/universal/documentation/AuthorizationService.md

         - The user specified in the authorization decision is not found;
         - The client specified in the authorization decision is not found.

-#### getAuthorizedClientsForUser(userId)
+#### getUserAuthorizedClientsForUser(userId)
 * **description**: Get all authorized clients for the user.
+At the moment, the client types that user can authorize are onboarded solution clients and web preferences consumers clients.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
-* **return:** An array of objects.
-Each object contains these information of an authorized client: the authorization decision id, the OAuth2 client id, the client name and user selected preferences.
+* **return:** An object.
+This object contains arrays of authorized client information.
+Each array is keyed by the corresponding client type.

+For onboarded solution clients, the client information contains:
+* The authorization decision id
+* The solution id
+* The client name
+* user selected preferences

+For onboarded solution clients, the client information contains:
+* The authorization decision id
+* The OAuth2 client id
+* The client name
+* user selected preferences

 An example:
 ```
-[
 {
+    "webPrefsConsumerClient": [{
-        authorizationId: 1,
+        "authorizationId": 1,
-        oauth2ClientId: "client_A",
+        "oauth2ClientId": "org.chrome.cloud4chrome",
-        clientName: "Client A",
+        "clientName": "Service A",
-        selectedPreferences: {
+        "selectedPreferences": {
             "visual-alternatives.speak-text.rate": true,
             "increase-size.appearance.text-size": true
         }
     },
     ...
+    ],
+    "onboardedSolutionClient": [{
+        "authorizationId": 2,
+        "solutionId": "net.gpii.windows.magnifier",
+        "clientName": "Windows Magnifier",
+        "selectedPreferences": {
+            "": true
+        }
+    },
+    ...
     ]
+}
 ```

 #### getSelectedPreferences(userId, authorizationId)